| Home |

 reissued 1969) {#1 int'l song}

-* "Happy New Year Baby" {played every New Year's first two weeks as last song}
+* "Happy New Year Baby" {played every New Year's first two weeks as the last S/W Jukebox song of the night}

 *